nikolai4D/frontEndFramework/README.md

 If the control function return true the page is created, otherwise the routing function stops and it is up to the guard to define what to do next (for example: redirect to login page).

+When creating the router, in the provide routes, you can add the guard as the third parameter as follows: ```route("home", Home, myGuard)```

 # Quick Set up: